denzelrenner/LIFE4136-Group1-Rotation2/README.md

 9. Number of Threads: 3
 ```

-5. This produced an NJ tree with default layout – I customised the tree with the following
+5. This produced an NJ tree with default layout which was customised with the following

 ```
 1.Taxon names -> Font -> Arial -> Bold Italic -> 10

 2.Layout -> Toggle Scaling of the Tree + Auto-size Tree

-3.I customised the length and the width of the tree to make it more aesthetic
+3.Manually customise the length and the width of the tree to make it more aesthetic
 ```

-6. To save a PNG file of the tree I selected Image from the toolbar: Image -> Save a PNG file, then gave the file path to my Desktop with an appropriate file name.
+6. To save a PNG file of the tree, select Image from the toolbar: Image -> Save a PNG file, then give the file path to your Desktop with an appropriate file name such as `g10577_phylogenetic_tree.png`.

 ## Protein Structure Modelling

-All code in this section should be ran ran from the command line on your local machine.
+Note:All code in this section should be ran ran from the command line on your local machine.
 It is also important to note that alphafold collab has a limit to how much modelling you can do within a given time frame, so you may need multiple google accounts or a colleagues machine to complete modelling for all the domains and proteins in this step.

 We now want to visualise the three dimensional structure of our proteins.
-The proteins will be loaded into visualisation tools and the files are in the PDB format.
-PDB files contain information about the atoms in the protein and their coordinates.
+We will use protein visualisation tools and the files we are using are in the PDB format.
+PDB files contain information about the atoms in a protein and their coordinates.
 You can read more about this file type on the [rcsb website](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/introduction#:~:text=A%20typical%20PDB%20formatted%20file,the%20atoms%20and%20their%20coordinates.)

 ### g46214